 Head of department: Prof. Dr. habil.
 Veronika Eyring

-The department develops innovative methods for the evaluation and analysis of Earth system models in comparison to observations with the aim to better understand and project the Earth system.
-The evaluation and ensemble analysis of Earth system models is crucial for model improvements and a prerequisite for reliable climate projections of the 21st century to be used as guidelines for climate policy.
-The department’s tasks include the development and application of new numerical methods for the analysis of large volumes of data.
+The department develops innovative methods for the evaluation and analysis of Earth system models in comparison to observations with the aim of better understand and project the Earth system.
+The evaluation and ensemble analysis of Earth system models is crucial for model improvements and a prerequisite for reliable climate projections of the 21st century to be used as guide-lines for climate policy.
+To improve routine and comprehensive evaluation of climate models, the department leads the development of the Earth System Model Evaluation Tool (ESMValTool).
+A key focus of the department is the development and application of machine learning methods to improve understanding and modelling of the Earth System.

 Our research topics are:

 Our main tools and data are: